davidberiro/eigenlayer-contracts/docs/permissions/PermissionController.md

 ## Appointees

-Appointees are able to act as another account *for a specific function or set of functions for a specific contract*, granting accounts granular access control.
+Appointees are able to act as another account *for a specific function for a specific contract*, granting accounts granular access control.

+Specifically, an account (or its admins) can grant an appointee access to a specific `selector` (i.e [function](https://solidity-by-example.org/function-selector/)) on a given `target` (i.e. contract).
+The `target` and `selector` are combined in the form of the `targetSelector` and serve to uniquely identify a permissioned function.

+Appointees can be appointed more than once so that they can access additional functions on a given contract and/or additional functions on *other* contracts.
+Each new `targetSelector` permission granted requires setting the appointee from scratch, and revoking the appointee's permission requires revoking each individual `targetSelector` permission, as described below.

 ### Adding an Appointee